Bentley Bentayga Hybrid (2019-2020) running costs

 On paper, the non-hybrid 4.0-litre V8 and 6.0-litre W12 variants in the Bentayga range are capable of between 20 and 21.7mpg, with real-world figures likely to be even lower.
-The 3.0-litre V6 hybrid should better these numbers, but we’re not talking about Toyota Prius levels of efficiency here: when fuel economy is finally confirmed, expect less than 30mpg.
+The 3.0-litre V6 hybrid should better these numbers – but it'll only come close to the official 81mpg figure if you use the electric range in full, every time.

 Bentley Bentayga Hybrid insurance group

 With a price tag of £133,100, it’s no surprise that the Bentayga Hybrid falls into insurance group 50; the highest, most expensive available.
 This means insuring yourself on the Bentayga will likely cost a small fortune.

-The Bentley Bentayga Hybrid comes with the firm’s three-year warranty, with unlimited miles permitted within that timeframe.
+The Bentley Bentayga Hybrid comes with the firm’s standard three-year warranty, with unlimited miles permitted within that timeframe.

 Bentley recommends that the Bentayga Hybrid is serviced annually or every 10,000 miles, whichever comes first.
 The company offers a ‘4+’ fixed-price servicing deal for customers.